The adjuster is not on your side!

 Another area of conversation that comes up and recorded statements is the extent of injuries.
 Sometimes, a victim may not know the extent of their injuries until a day or two or even later.
 Other times one area hurts so badly that other medical problems are not identified.
 Avoid giving statements while taking medicine.

-Adjusters often will seek to imply the claim is little value or is valued less than it might be.
+Adjusters often will seek to imply the claim is of little value or less than it might be.
 The adjuster may try to imply they have problems with the medical or that they feel you are partly to blame.
 Subtle statements about a claim can reduce the expectations of the victim.
-Don’t fall for it.

--Talk with an experienced attorney about the value of your case not the adjuster!
+-Talk with an experienced attorney about the value of your case, not the adjuster!

-Understand that the adjuster will seek to pay little in settlement of the claim. if an adjuster can settle a case for pennies on the dollar they will be praised by their supervisors.
+Understand that the adjuster will seek to pay little to settle the claim.
+If an adjuster can settle a case for pennies on the dollar, their supervisors will praise them.

-If you are getting negative vibes form the adjuster, it may be a signal you may need to retain an attorney.
-Numerous studies have shown folks represented by reputable attorneys net more money than trying to represent themselves.
+If you are getting negative vibes from the adjuster, it may signal you need to retain an attorney.
+Numerous studies have shown folks represented by reputable attorneys net more money than those trying to represent themselves.

-Insurance Company Tactic: Seeking to apportion responsibility when the accident was caused by their insured.
-Using this tactic, many adjusters seek to discount the damages that their insured has caused by claiming that the innocent victim was partly responsible.
+Seeking to apportion responsibility when the accident was caused by their insured.
+Using this tactic, many adjusters seek to discount the damages their insured has caused by claiming that the innocent victim was partly responsible.
 This is usually done even though the accident report shows the crash was caused by the negligent driver they insured.

-These are only a few of the common tricks of the trade used by some insurance adjusters to reduce the value of the claim they must pay.
+These are only a few common trade tricks some insurance adjusters use to reduce the value of the claim they must pay.
 Unfortunately, personal injury victims are usually at a disadvantage because they are not used to the claims procedure and processes and don’t understand the adverse positions of the parties.

-A few the most common settlement traps are:
+A few of the most common settlement traps are: